-This program is 100% online with 2 residencies on the Durham, NH campus (one after the first semester of the program and one at the end of the program).
+This program is 100% online with 2 virtual residencies (one after the first semester of the program and one at the end of the program).

 The MSHDS program places a strong emphasis on developing a well-rounded, versatile health data practitioner that has a strong understanding of all phases of health care data analysis from programming to interpretation and presentation.
 Graduates will be able to understand and navigate the requirements and complexities of health care data that are unique to the US Health System.
 In addition, within the context of the MSHDS curriculum students will develop the necessary skills of teamwork, presentation, and ability to adapt as needed in a dynamic, rapidly changing work environment and industry.

-The MSHDS is a 36-credit, online masters program with two short campus visits that trains students in the skills necessary to be an effective health data science practitioner.
-Embedded will be a 12 credit, four-course Certificate in Health Data Science.
+The MSHDS is a 36-credit, online masters program with two virtual residencies that trains students in the skills necessary to be an effective health data science practitioner.
+Embedded is a 12 credit, four-course Certificate in Health Data Science.
 The core courses develop deep quantitative tools, applications and reasoning, critical thinking and translational skills such as visualization, communication and interactive design.
-The degree will be a three-semester, six e-term program with starting points in both fall and spring.
-The first semester (e-terms 1 & 2) will constitute the Graduate Certificate in Health Data Science which provides students exposure to, but not depth in the methods of health data science.
-This program will also be practicum driven throughout the final four e-terms, where students will complete a current work-based or outside industry or government sponsored real-world analytic problem.
+The MS degree can be completed in as little as 14 months and has starting points in both fall and spring.
+The first semester (e-terms 1 & 2) constitute the Graduate Certificate in Health Data Science which provides students exposure to, but not depth, in the methods of health data science.
+This program also practicum driven throughout the final four e-terms, where students will complete a current work-based or outside industry or government sponsored real-world analytic problem.

-The curriculum for the 14-month, interdisciplinary, full-time MS HDS program has two starts, Fall and Spring and is conducted online with two short campus visits.
+The curriculum for the 14-month, interdisciplinary, full-time MS HDS program has two starts, Fall and Spring and is conducted online with two virtual residencies.
 The 36-credit program is comprised of ten core health data analytics and data science courses and two elective tracks (Health Care Informatics and Health Systems Research).

 The program rests primarily on the coding languages of R and Python, but also SAS and SQL.
 Students receive training in a multitude of quantitative tools and algorithms such as machine learning and deep learning and how they are utilized and applied within the health care industry.
-They also get exposed to computational and analytic environments such as enterprise systems to streaming and distributed cloud systems.
-A sample of the module-based curriculum map, that stays relevant to changing technology may be seen here.
+They also are exposed to computational and analytic environments such as enterprise systems to streaming and distributed cloud systems.

 The practicum courses are designed to instruct on two primary areas of content.
 One is to apply the core tools to a real-world project.
 The second is to provide useful exposure to the processes and professional development of the student in the role of health data analytics professional.
 Students will have the opportunity to learn methodologies such as LEAN and Agile project management.
 Students will also be exposed to conceptual mapping for health data practitioners such as design thinking.
 They will do this both within projects should they or the host choose, or as added learning.